trailofbits/mc-ansible/README.md

 * `mcorepv --remote <binary_to_analyze> --verbosity 3`
 * `mcorepv --remote <contract_to_analyze> contract.sol --txaccount attacker`

 The first command executes the default Ansible playbook in `.mcore_config`, which provisions a DigitalOcean droplet runs a Manticore python script in the cloud.
 The second command executes the tasks in a custom playbook.
+The third and fourth commands demonstrate verbosity configuration and the passing of known flags to Manticore on the remote droplet.

 ### Notes / recommendations